josip2312/jivancic-blog/posts/build-a-component-library.md

 Vite is a fast new build tool that is intended for modern web projects.
 It uses native ES modules and provides a blazing-fast dev server and hot module replacement.
 Learn more about it on the official [website](https://vitejs.dev/guide/).

 Vite is framework agnostic which means you can use it with most frontend frameworks, and the build config is pretty much the same.
-There is a [section](https://vitejs.dev/guide/build.html#library-mode) on the official website which describes different build modes, we are interested in the library mode build.
+There is a [section](https://vitejs.dev/guide/build.html#library-mode) on the official website which describes different build modes, our interest is in the library mode build.

 So we need to add the following to our `vite.config.ts` (or `.js`).